 As the founder and main worker bee at Rhema Association Management, I have always had to push the boundaries of information technology to do more with less.
 Back in the mid 1990’s it took a team of four full time worker bees to manage all the details of a handful of growing international societies, their annual meetings, journal subscriptions, membership applications and dues renewals.
 With today’s advances in information technology all that and more can be efficiently & effectively handled through a well featured Virtual Office and someone who knows how to choose and use the best technology for the job at hand.
-Over the past 25 years I’ve welcomed the technological changes that have helped to streamline Association Management, and adapted to them even as they were in their infancy.
+Over the past 25 years I’ve welcomed the technological advances that have helped to streamline Association Management, and adapted to them even as they were in their infancy.
 If a technology vendor isn’t keeping up, I find a more innovative one to work with.
 Can’t wait to see what tomorrow’s innovations will unleash on association management!

 Experience Managing a Virtual Society Office